 One category of items you might not expect to focus on, but should, is potato chips.
 Specifically, the different flavors of Lay's Potato Chips that are available wherever you happen to be.
-From "cool, refreshing" flavors available in China, to spicy flavors that mimic the fresh food prepared on the Indian Subcontinent, Lay's are anything but ordinarily in many parts of the world.
+From cool, refreshing flavors available in China, to spicy flavors that mimic the fresh food prepared on the Indian Subcontinent, Lay's are anything but ordinary in many parts of the world.

 Seafood is a major staple of diets in Southeast Asian countries such as Thailand and Vietnam, so it should come as no surprise that flavors from the sea dominate Lay's varieties in this region.
 Would you prefer to eat "Hot Chili Squid," "Salmon Teriyaki" or "Crab Spice Seasoning"?
 Unfortunately, "Pad Thai With Shrimp" and "Green Curry With Chicken" are not yet available, but keep your fingers crossed.

 Seafood not your jam?
 In Thailand, you can enjoy "Sweet Basil" Lay's, whose refreshing flavor focuses solely on the herb that's so important in Thai cooking.

 Speaking of "refreshing" there's only one thing stranger than the existence of "Cool and Refreshing" Lay's flavors such as "Blueberry," "Lemon Tea" and "Kiwi" in China.
 The fact that they are delicious— the sweetness of these flavors perfectly counteracts the chips' natural saltiness.